genilab/owlmind/README.md

 # OwlMind v2

-The OwlMind Framework is being developed by The Generative Intelligence Lab at Florida Atlantic University to support education and experimentation with Generative AI, Hybrid Intelligence, and Collective Intelligence.
+The OwlMind Framework is being developed by The Generative Intelligence Lab to support education and experimentation with Generative Intelligence Systems, AI-Driven Organizations and and Collective Intelligence.

 ### (work in progress)